Battle of Lipitsa: Background

 The 1212–16 war of succession fragmented Vsevolod's lands:

-The war of succession broke out when Vsevolod the Big Nest died (15 April 1212), and his sons – the Vsevolodovichi – quarrelled over the inheritance.
+The war of succession broke out when Vsevolod the Big Nest died (15 April 1212), and his sons – the Vsevolodovichi – fought over the inheritance.
 Although Yuri had been the son-in-law of the Olgovichi Kievan grand prince Vsevolod Chermnyi, the latter was dethroned by the Rostislavichi of Smolensk and also died in August 1212.
-This made all Vsevolodovichi izgoi, ineligible to become grand prince of Kiev.
+This made all Vsevolodovichi izgoi, or excluded from the succession.
 Thus, they had no legitimacy and motive anymore to interfere in the Kievan succession, and fully concentrated their efforts on fighting each other over supremacy in the north.
 Apart from the Suzdalian patrimonium, they sought to regain their lost control over the Novgorod Republic, where the Rostislavichi prince Mstislav Mstislavich reigned from 1210 to 1215.
 Yaroslav briefly occupied Novgorod in 1215, but Mstislav allied himself with Konstantin against Yuri and Yaroslav.

 The Novgorodian First Chronicle relates that Mstislav the Bold launched his campaign against his son-in-law, Yaroslav Vsevolodovich on 1 March 1216, leading a Novgorodian army into his own districts around Lake Seliger at the head of the Volga, where they were told "Go out foraging but take no heads."
 Sviatoslav Vsevolodovich, the fourth son of Vsevolod the Big Nest, invested Rzhevka with 10,000 men, but Mstislav and Vladimir of Pskov broke the siege with, according to the chronicle, a mere 500 men and Sviatoslav fled.

 After this encounter, Mstislav joined up with Vladimir of Smolensk and advanced toward Pereiaslavl.
 At this same time, detachments of Yaroslav Vsevolodovich's troops attacked a small force led by one of Mstislav's lieutenants (Yarun) near Torzhok, between Tver' and Novgorod, but Yaroslav's forces were beaten off.
 The survivors reported to Yaroslav who then attacked towns along the Volga before turning back to muster forces from Novgorod and then joining Yuri and Sviatoslav at Pereislavl.
 These forces mustered along the river Kzha or Gza (Гза).

 Mstislav joined Konstantin and "the two Vladimir's" and mustered their forces on the river Lipitsa River and sent a sotnik (a commander of 100) to Yuri saying they had no quarrel with him, but Yuri stood by his brother, Yaroslav.
 Mstislav also asked that the Novgorodians and men of Novy Torg that were part of Yaroslav's army be released and allowed to return home so that brothers and sons would not fight each other, as much of Mstislav's army was also Novgorodian.
 Mstislav offered peace as long as Yaroslav would return Mstislav's Novgorodian districts, but Yaroslav would not sue for peace.